-11.6 Based on these recent responses:
+11.5 Based on these recent responses:

 - There are likely to be approximately 4450 jobs in the village. - There are four major sites of employment in the village, namely NHS England in Victoria House, the Fulbourn Hospital, Tesco and companies in Capital Park. - Capital Park comprises some 20 companies in four large office buildings, mainly hi-tech research concerns such as ARM and IBM.
 They are tenants on varying length of leases and play a valuable role in the scientific growth of the Cambridge area. - Industrial premises, a grain mill and other businesses are located north of Station Road. - Smaller businesses (SMEs) comprise a variety of types, ranging from a Co-op supermarket, small shops, pubs, consultancies, manufacturing, processing plants, vehicle workshops, construction, wholesale and farms.
-In addition, there are a number of people working or providing services from home. - 11.7 The responses to our questionnaire showed a reasonably high level of satisfaction with the village as a place to do business as most employers mentioned no major problems apart from difficulties in recruitment, traffic and some areas of erratic broadband.
+In addition, there are a number of people working or providing services from home. - 11.6 The responses to our questionnaire showed a reasonably high level of satisfaction with the village as a place to do business as most employers mentioned no major problems apart from difficulties in recruitment, traffic and some areas of erratic broadband.

-- 11.8 South Cambridgeshire Local Plan 2018 policies relating to employment in or near villages (Policy E/12, E/13 and E/16) and working from home (Policy H/18) are particularly relevant as they require development to be in keeping with the scale of the surrounding area, well integrated and without unacceptable impact on the character and appearance of the village and its edge.
-Planning permission for work premises within a home will only be granted if it does not cause significant harm to the residential amenity of neighbours or to the character of the locality. - 11.9 South Cambridgeshire Local Plan Policy E/3 requires that the Peterhouse Technology Park Extension site demonstrates how the development can be designed and landscaped to effectively mitigate impact on the wider Cambridge Green Belt.
+- 11.7 South Cambridgeshire Local Plan 2018 policies relating to employment in or near villages (Policy E/12, E/13 and E/16) and working from home (Policy H/18) are particularly relevant as they require development to be in keeping with the scale of the surrounding area, well integrated and without unacceptable impact on the character and appearance of the village and its edge.
+Planning permission for work premises within a home will only be granted if it does not cause significant harm to the residential amenity of neighbours or to the character of the locality. - 11.8 Local Plan Policy E/3 requires that the Peterhouse Technology Park Extension site demonstrates how the development can be designed and landscaped to effectively mitigate impact on the wider Cambridge Green Belt.
 The Fulbourn Village Design Guide (SPD 2020) identifies key views and the need for green frontages on the Cambridge Road.
-This is critical for the retention of the visual separation of Fulbourn and Cambridge (see also Section 6.
-Protected Village Setting and Separation). - 11.10 The Neighbourhood Plan supports employment development as envisaged by the policies of the South Cambridgeshire Local Plan.
+This is critical for the retention of the visual separation of Fulbourn and Cambridge (see also Section 6). - 11.9 The Neighbourhood Plan supports employment development as envisaged by the policies of the Local Plan.
 However, the impact of employment-related traffic and vehicular movement can be significant, particularly on the narrow lanes of its historic core which are not suitable to safely accommodate large vehicles.
-Large car parking areas, such as the Capital Park areas along Fulbourn Old Drift, have a significant negative visual impact and urbanising effect particularly detrimental at this location, which is in the Green Belt and in a sensitive location, part of the Essential Visual Gap of the Fulbourn Village Design Guide (see also Fig. 11).
+Large car parking areas, such as the Capital Park areas along Fulbourn Old Drift, have a significant negative visual impact and urbanising effect particularly detrimental at this location, which is in the Important Visual Gap areas and part of a Conservation Area. - 11.10 For this reason the Neighbourhood Plan places additional requirements on employment development to control or mitigate the impact of traffic and car parking on the village.
+It also requires that adequate measures to support sustainable travel will be in place, so that workers can access and use facilities of the village without causing unacceptable congestion or safety concerns.